SuryaTeja-N/Reserve-Banking-System/README.md

 # License 🌐

-The Royal Reserve Bank project is licensed under the [MIT License.](./LICENSE)
+The Reserve Bank System project is licensed under the [MIT License.](./LICENSE)

 # Troubleshooting and Support ❓

 I'm here to help!
 If you have any questions, feedback, or need assistance, please feel free to reach out to me.
-You can send me a message via discussions [here.](https://github.com/zoltanvin/royal-reserve-bank/discussions/categories/q-a)
+You can send reach me through [here.](neerukattusurya1@gmail.com)

 <p>